yuzheng38/spark/README.md

 #### 1. preprocess.py
 Raw datasets reside <code>/data</code> directory.

-The main functionalities of preprocess.py are to parse the datasets into an appropriate format, and at the same time, perform temporal and spatial resolutions.
-Datasets are read as SparkSession dataframes, and schemas are inferred.
-However, the schema is often not correct.
-So additional handling is coded in preprocess.py.
+The main functionalities of preprocess.py are to perform spatial and temporal resolutions, in addition, some slight transformations.
+A raw datasets is read as an SparkSession dataframe, and its schema and data types are inferred.
+However, the schema and/or datatype are often not correct.
+So additional handling is done in preprocess.py.

 The preprocess job begins by initializing two objects - polygons and region mappings.
 They are created and kept in memory for spatial resolution translation purpose.
 Currently our code supports spatial resolution at the zip code level.
 We keep a file (<code>zipcode.txt</code>) that contains zip codes in New York City and their corresponding bounding latitude and longitude.
 Each zip code and its coordinates are used to create a polygon, then added to a <code>(zip code, polygon)</code> mapping table in memory.
 Polygons are created with the help of the Shapely python module.
 After each row of the dataset is parsed, it's transformed by a spatial resolution function which uses the mapping table.
 More spatial resolutions can be added later.

-Temporal resolution is done using pyspark functions.
+Temporal resolution is done using some <code>pyspark.sql.functions</code> for example, <code>to_date()</code>.
 We currently support temporal resolution at date level.
 Because date/datetime format varies between datasets, even within the same dataset but across different months, we have the user provide the format string before starting the preprocess job.
 More broader or granular temporal resolutions can be derived from these two during aggregation step, if needed.

 Arguments are passed via command line as application arguments.
 Specifically, indices of the following attributes in the dataset: